KittyMac/Ipecac/README.md

-## "Better than nothing" formatted strings for Swift
+# DEPRECATED: all Ipecac functionality has been incorporated into [Hitch: High performance utf8 strings for Swift](https://github.com/KittyMac/Hitch)

 Think of Ipecac as an alternative for ```String(format:)```